factor/factor/reference/allocator-spill-sites-20260908/README.md

 runs the real backtracking allocator plus code generation.
 Tests for `compiler.cfg.register-allocation.spill-sites` also execute zero-, one-, and three-iteration cases and assert a strict spill/code-size improvement.

+## Dominating-store proof correction

+Commit `e9b04ce995` requires an actual allocated cold defining fragment with its real store immediately after the definition in the same block.
+The old eligibility-only rule could wrongly delete an initializing store when a non-GC clobber split placed the earlier store in a bypassed hot body.

+An exact final-IR checker regression now models this counterexample: retaining the cold C1 store passes verification; removing it makes the later C2 reload lose its original value on the bypass path and is rejected.
+Native non-GC clobber fixtures also pass both policy modes with zero, one, and three iterations for 8, 16, and 24 live values.

+`proof-equivalence.factor` compares the former and corrected finishing rules on clones of the **same allocated interval records** for all six original sweep fixtures.
+All six full-record equality assertions pass (`proof-equivalence.log`).
+Thus register assignment, edge resolution, and code generation receive identical inputs for those fixtures.
+The earlier runtime evidence remains applicable to these unchanged generated programs;
+no new timing result is claimed.
+This avoids conflating allocator tie/order variation with the effect of the store-proof correction.

+The comparison intentionally replaces the finishing word inside its owned fresh Factor process; it does not edit the compiler source or saved image.